 Do some basic research and get a sense of the going rate for your services or skill set.
 Of course, it’s going to depend on your level of experience, but there’s no sense in charging rock-bottom rates only to find that you can't afford to pay your bills.

 Remember the importance here of building up a good reputation and referrals.
 Earn the respect and trust of a group of solid clients with reasonably-charged work, executed to brief, on time and to a high standard.

 Working out how to become a freelancer who’s indispensable to your clients will be the key to your self-employed success.

-First things first, check out our in-depth article, covering how to go freelance as a sole trader or limited company.
-It sets out the essential differences between the two, along with some pros and cons.
+Check out our in-depth article, covering the difference a sole trader or limited company.
+It sets out the essential distinctions between the two, along with pros and cons.

 You’ll need to decide on this point before registering with HMRC.

 Typically, sole traders have less paperwork and more privacy than limited companies (although don’t underestimate the work you’ll be putting into your annual tax return).
 They do however carry all of the risk, for example debt and other financial liabilities.